SikhPathThe Guru's Word

 Gurpurabs & Holy Days

 The sacred days of the Sikh year.
-Each card opens its date, significance, history, what is done on the day, and why it is kept.
+Each card opens its significance, history, what is done, why it is kept, why it still matters, related videos and the message at its heart.

 Most dates follow the Nanakshahi calendar; a few follow the lunar Bikramī reckoning and shift each year (noted on the card).
 Confirm the exact date locally each year.